anodyne/nova/README.md

 * updated some view files to change the URLs for mission pages
 * updated the missions management page to be able to assign a mission group
 * updated the manage controller to handle management of mission groups
+* updated the copyright year of the nova license
 * added the manage/missiongroups view file
 * added the manage/missiongroups js view file
 * added the sim/missions/group view file